koyuawsmbrtn/deacsm/README.md

 ### System Requirements

-- Linux (tested on recent distributions)
+- Windows 10/11 or Linux (tested on recent distributions)
 - Python 3.7 or higher
 - OpenSSL with legacy provider support (see troubleshooting section)